Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 This is especially important for a beginner runners diet.

+Before a run or workout, consider sticking to refined, fast-acting carbohydrates (white bread, white rice) that our muscles can use quickly.
 Not only will they be digested quickly, but they will also provide “quick energy” to use during the run.

 bowl of oatmeal with sliced bananas

-While I’m not a huge fan of meal plans, I will say in some situations they can be helpful for retraining you how much you need to eat and some guidance on when.
-Marathon nutrition during a race takes lots of practice!
+While I’m not a huge fan of meal plans, I will say in some situations they can help retrain you as to how much you need to eat and when to eat around exercise.

 For example, a sample meal plan for marathon training can help someone understand portion sizes, and when to aim to include more or less of a certain macro or micronutrient around a run.